Fundiman/Fundiman/README.md

 - 🔭 Currently working on personal projects and expanding my dev toolbox
 - 🌱 Lifelong learner hungry for new challenges
 - 🤝 Open to collaboration and mentorship
-- ⚡ Fun fact: I love modding windows to the point it crashes
+- ⚡ Fun fact: 'Fundi' has became a part of my branding, I still remember when I was looking for a name that was unique and landed on this.
+I have been using this name since 9!

 ---